The first newspaper printed locally in Stuart was founded by Will Hawley Stevens, April 18, 1913.

 Stevens lived in Fort Pierce briefly, working as a printer for The Fort Pierce News Tribune.
 In 1913, he borrowed $5 from the editor of The News Tribune and used it to found The Stuart Times.

-The newspaper was located in a building that had housed Stuart’s first church.
+The Stuart Times’s office was located in a building that had housed Stuart’s first church.
 This building was west of the railroad tracks near First Street and the Stuart Hotel.
 (This historical building is still standing: 311 SW 3rd St., Stuart, FL 34994)

 The paper was immediately profitable.
 The merchants and financial interests gave the new paper the support it needed to get started and keep going.
 Things went so well, and two months after the first issue Stevens was able to bring his family to Stuart.